-It’s a harmless question, right?
+It’s a simple question, right?
 Burger and fries go together, of course, no big deal.
-See, simple.
-Even if someone hadn’t planned on buying the fries, now the thought has been sowed into their head and most probably instilled an impulsive craving for them.
+Even if someone hadn’t planned on buying the chips, now the thought has been sowed into their head and most probably instilled an impulsive craving for them.
 Effective.
 And just a casual, throwaway line.
 Not pushy.

 In the article below we have covered the smart tips of restaurant upselling which you must try, that would boost your restaurant revenues to a great extent!

 Make sure all your servers know how vital restaurant upselling is and how to do it.
 Routinely go over the new information with them and ensure that they see the menu entirely, including the original items, and the details of all the things.
 Be sure your servers know which topics they should focus on.
 For example, you might have a new dessert menu that you want to push, or you might want to focus on selling pricier drinks.

 Be confident and adopt the role of a connoisseur rather than a salesperson – in other words, the staff or server taking the order should know your menu inside and out!
 When customers ask for recommendations, informed answers along with items that pair well with the dish, such as a particular wine or side item.
 This will position your upsell efforts in the positive light and would not make your shots look too sales-y, and in turn, add to the credibility of your restaurant and help you gain positive reviews.

 (i) Build Rapport First

 If customers do not seem sure about what they are going to order, you are more likely to be able to upsell.
 Are they taking a long time to look at the menu or asking a lot of questions?
 Sometimes customers might have a lot of questions before they decide to check out dessert or get a more expensive entree.
 Be patient and answer every question they might have!
 Your excellent service will pay off.
 Patience is the key to maintain and nurture the best relations with customers.